Butterfly Network Inc. (BFLY) vs. Its Peers: A Comparison

 BFLY) stock’s latest price update

-Butterfly Network Inc. (NYSE: BFLY)’s stock price has decreased by -0.53 compared to its previous closing price of 1.88.
+Butterfly Network Inc. (NYSE: BFLY)’s stock price has increased by 10.68 compared to its previous closing price of 2.06.
+Nevertheless, the company has seen a gain of 39.02% in its stock price over the last five trading days.

 BFLY’s Market Performance

-Butterfly Network Inc. (BFLY) has experienced a 0.00% fall in stock performance for the past week, with a -22.41% drop in the past month, and a -23.98% drop in the past quarter.
-The volatility ratio for the week is 8.36%, and the volatility levels for the past 30 days are at 7.22% for BFLY.
-The simple moving average for the last 20 days is -3.31% for BFLY stock, with a simple moving average of -49.72% for the last 200 days.
+BFLY’s stock has risen by 39.02% in the past week, with a monthly rise of 10.68% and a quarterly drop of 0.00%.
+The volatility ratio for the week is 15.31% while the volatility levels for the last 30 days are 8.82% for Butterfly Network Inc. The simple moving average for the last 20 days is 18.56% for BFLY stock, with a simple moving average of -38.44% for the last 200 days.

 Analysts’ Opinion of BFLY